WeilonYing/GameDevCore/README.md

 If Unreal Engine 4 opens it without any issue, then you have successfully cloned this repository.
 Good job!
 Let's move onto the next section.

 ## Level Design Basics
+When you first open this level, your screen should look something like this: https://imgur.com/a/3w6T1.
+If you're unfamiliar with the user interface of Unreal Engine 4, please watch this video tutorial here: https://docs.unrealengine.com/latest/INT/Videos/PLZlv_N0_O1gasd4IcOe9Cx9wHoBB7rxFl/w4XlBKeE46E/index.html.

+Click on Play and start the game.
+You will be controlling a humanoid character.
+Unfortunately, he can't go very far, as the gap to the other side is too wide.
+Press Escape to exit the game once you're convinced that this is true :P

+We need to add a platform to allow the player to get to the other side (https://imgur.com/a/f7mGc).
+Drag and drop a cube object from the class viewer (https://imgur.com/a/6zwQY), and place it over the gap to allow the player to get across.
+Use the arrow handles to fine tune its location (make sure you're in translate mode: http://imgur.com/a/rgcgT), and scale it to properly fill in the gap (http://imgur.com/a/Gxly3).
+Test your game once you're done.